Light-it-labs/lightit-auth-laravel/README.md

 - **JWT Authentication:** Login, logout (with blacklist support), and token refresh for secure and efficient user sessions.
 - **Google SSO Integration:** Validate Google tokens from the frontend and issue custom JWTs from the backend.
-- **Laravel Sanctum Support:** API token-based authentication with logout functionality.
-- **Two-Factor Authentication:** Optional 2FA setup with QR code generation for apps like Google Authenticator.
-- **One-Time Passwords (OTP):** Add an extra layer of security with OTP-based authentication.
-- **Role and Permission Management:** Built-in structures and examples for implementing roles and permissions to standardize access control across projects.

 This package is built with flexibility in mind, allowing developers to enable or disable features based on the project’s requirements.
-Whether you’re starting a new application or enhancing an existing one, Lightit Auth Laravel provides a powerful foundation for managing user authentication & authorization.
+Whether you’re starting a new application or enhancing an existing one, Lightit Auth Laravel provides a powerful foundation for managing user authentication.

 ## Installation